Jasioski/dev-config-files/README.md

 ## To Install Configuration and Development programs
 1. Download this repository in any directory of your choice.
 2. Once downloaded, enter into this project: `cd dev-config-files`
-3. Run the shell script `./jasios_config.sh`.
+3. Run the shell script `./jasio_setup.sh`.
   - **If this script failed to run, it's most likely do to your permission settings**
-    - Running `chmod u+x jasios_config.sh` in your terminal should solve the issue.
+    - Running `chmod u+x jasio_setup.sh` in your terminal should solve the issue.
-  - This script has multiple options that can be set using args `--`
+  - This script has multiple options that can be set using args `- or --`
-    - To install everything (configurations, programming languages, and corresponding IDE's), run `./jasios_config.sh --all`.
+    - To install everything (configurations, programming languages, and corresponding IDE's), run `./jasio_setup.sh -a or --all`.
-    - To just install the vim configuration run `./jasios_config.sh --vim` in your terminal.
+    - To just install the vim configuration run `./jasio_setup.sh -v or --vim` in your terminal.
-    - To just install the bash configuration run `./jasios_config.sh --bash` in your terminal.
+    - To just install the bash configuration run `./jasio_setup.sh -b or --bash` in your terminal.
-    - To just install the development programs (languages, and corresponding IDE's), run `./jasios_config.sh --code.
+    - To just install the development programs (languages, and corresponding IDE's), run `./jasio_setup.sh -c or --code.

 ## To Install configuration files manually
 ### To install Vim configuration (VimRC)